-The DC Council's Role: While the Mayor is preparing a budget proposal, the DC Council starts holding oversight hearings on the performance of each agency, including effectiveness in implementing its budget over the last year.
-The DC Council is divided into a number of committees, which have oversight over a set of related agencies.
+The DC Council's Role: While the Mayor is preparing a budget proposal, the DC Council starts holding performance oversight hearings on the performance of each agency, including effectiveness in implementing its budget over the last year.
+The DC Council is divided into a number of Committees, which have oversight over a set of related agencies.
 The Committee on Transportation and the Environment, for example, reviews the budgets of more than a dozen agencies, including the Department of Public Works, Department of Transportation, and the Department of Motor Vehicles.
 In the hearings, Councilmembers ask questions about how the agency spent its money.

 The head of the agency also is required to discuss the agency's performance and expenditures in the past fiscal year and answer oversight questions from Councilmembers.
-Before each oversight hearing, each Council committee submits a detailed set of questions to the agencies they oversee.
-Those questions and the answers are posted on the DC Council website (www.dccouncil.us), under its "Budget" tab.
-You can contact the office of the DC's Council's Budget Director, or the committee clerk for any committee of interest, if you need help to find these documents.
+Before each oversight hearing, each Council Committee submits a detailed set of questions to the agencies they oversee.
+Those questions and the answers are posted on the DC Council website.
+You can contact the Office of the Budget Director, or the Committee clerk for any Committee of interest, if you need help finding these documents.

 The Residents' Role: DC residents can play a key role in the budget process.
 This is a great chance to inform the Council about how you see dollars being spent and to make recommendations for improving how an agency is funded-at the same time that the Mayor is putting together the next year's budget.
 Residents are encouraged to testify on any aspect of an agency's performance or budget.
 Let's take public libraries, for example.

 Perhaps your neighborhood branch had to reduce its hours.
 The oversight hearing presents an opportunity to ask why that decision was made.

-Residents can take a further step by helping submit questions to the committees that can then be passed on to agencies, to better understand how the agencies are performing.
-As noted, each Council committee submits a detailed set of questions to the agencies they oversee before each oversight hearing.
-There is no formal process for citizens to submit questions, but you are welcome to share your questions with staff of the relevant committee and encourage the committee to include your questions in the committee's submission to the agency.
-You should contact a committee in January if you have questions to submit to the agencies.
-DC Council committees and the agencies they oversee are listed on the DC Council's website (http://dccouncil.us/committees).
+Residents can take a further step by helping submit questions to the Committees that can then be passed on to agencies, to better understand how the agencies are performing.
+As noted, each Council Committee submits a detailed set of questions to the agencies they oversee before each oversight hearing.
+There is no formal process for residents to submit questions, but you are welcome to share your questions with staff of the relevant Committee and encourage the Committee to include your questions in the Committee's submission to the agency.
+You should contact a Committee in January if you have questions to submit to the agencies.
+DC Council Committees, their chairperson and members, and the agencies they oversee can be found in the Committees tab of the DC Council website.